 LONG PASSAGES: Sometimes a passage in an anthology will be particularly long, longer than you have time to read that day.
 You can simply divide the passage in half, reading part one day and part the next.
 Another option is to save that passage for a day when you have more time.
 Simply mark that passage with another angled post-it flag.
 Obviously the last angled flag will be your final position in the book, and the earlier one will act as a constant reminder to go back to read the longer passage as soon as you are able.

 FLAGS READY FOR USE: If you like using the flags like this, consider sticking several inside the front cover so they are always handy.
-This will help us avoid the tendency to use a pencil, tissue, or old sock as a book mark.
+This will help us avoid the tendency to use a pencil, tissue, or something laying around as a book mark.